 Where: Big Brother Mouse, Wat Nong, Luang Prabang Map

-Our primary focus is on producing and distributing books in Lao, for people in Laos.
-This is our only English-related program; it is operated on a drop-in basis.
+Our primary focus is on our school, and on producing and distributing books in Lao, for people in Laos.
+This program operates on a drop-in basis.
 We do not have a staff to answer email about this or other opportunies to teach English in Laos.

 Tips for effective practice: Most visitors speak too fast, use too many difficult words, or don't speak clearly.
 Students will be polite, but they won't get much out of it.